 Masterclass Brazilian Concerto E Guitars

 The Masterclass Brazilian Concerto brings a woofer to an ensemble…its deep body with Brazilian efficiency at projecting bass notes, balanced with tingling bright treble notes Brazilian rosewood is known for.
-The SOUND PROFILED Bearclaw Sitka spruce top is ideal at driving the projection of this enormously big sound.
+The Bearclaw Sitka spruce top is ideal at driving the projection of this enormously big sound.
 It is appropriate to call this guitar a monster.

 - Masterclass Brazilian Concerto E Specifications